Pioneer-001/Lypha-OS/AKivili/Resonant_Games/Metaphor_vs_Persona_Log.md

 ## 🛡 Metaphor — The Structure of Fate

-Metaphor: ReFantazio breaks the mirror.
+*Metaphor: ReFantazio* breaks the mirror.
 It builds a **map**, not a reflection.

-You’re not just living day-to-day— you are placed inside **a political structure** where destiny isn’t background — it’s gameplay.
+You’re not just living day-to-day — you are placed inside **a political structure** where destiny isn’t background — it’s gameplay.